hashicorp-dev-advocates/workshop-spring-vault/instruqt/04-static-secrets-inject-secret-into-application/assignment.md

 any objects that reference the secret and define the object as a Bean.
 If you do not, the application will not identify the objects that require new secrets.

-Update `src/main/java/com/example/workshop_spring_vault/WorkshopSpringVaultApplication.java`
+Update `src/main/java/com/example/workshop_spring_vault/WorkshopSpringVaultApplication.java` in the **Code** tab.

-to support the scheduled `refresher` task and refresh `ExampleClient` each time the properties change.
+You will need to add two annotations, `@EnableScheduling` and `@RefreshScope`, to support scheduled `refresher` task and refresh `ExampleClient` each time the properties change.

-> [!NOTE]
-> You will need to add two annotations: `@EnableScheduling` and `@RefreshScope`.

 <details>
 <summary><b>Solution</b></summary>
-Add two annotations to enable scheduling for the application and refresh scope for the bean.
+Add two annotations to enable scheduling for the application and refresh scope for the bean in the <b>Code</b> tab.

 ```java
 // omitted